Hand of Hope Outreach

 School fees in the government primary and secondary schools in Kenya are not expensive to the average man but are quite expensive to a poor person who is struggling to even put food on the table.

-The annual school fees for one child in primary or high school in Kenya is approximately 600 USD
+The annual cheapest school fee for one child in primary or high school in Kenya is approximately 600 USD.

-Education is the way out for many of these poor kids who end up getting into drugs, and crime, and even become street children because they are not able to get a stable education.
+Education is the way out for many of these poor kids who end up getting into drugs, crime, and early pregnancy and even become street children because they are not able to get a stable education.

 Contact me if you can assist with this.